observability-lab-cse/observability-lab-workshop/01-provision-infrastructure/README.md

 make provision
 ```

+3. Take a coffee break ☕️

+When you return, your resources should be provisioned and ready to go 🚀.

-> 📝 **Note:** If you are interested in how its deployed and all the bicep scripts.
+> 📝 **Note:** If you are interested in how its deployed and all the Bicep scripts.
 Don't worry, here they all are: [/infrastructure](https://github.com/observability-lab-cse/observability-lab/tree/section/01-provision-infrastructure/infrastructure)

 Running the script will provision the following essential resources for your application: